johanclasson/Wcf.Extensions.OpenIdConnect/README.md

 The behavior gets the issuer claim and other configuration through an [OpenID Connect discovery endpoint](https://openid.net/specs/openid-connect-discovery-1_0.html), here called metadataAddress to use the same wording as the popular `Microsoft.Owin.Security.OpenIdConnect` package for MVC applications.

-To authorize with the claims contained in the JWT token there is a possibility to configure service wide authorization through an expected scope.
-Method authorization is possible by inspecting the scopes though `ClaimsPrincipal.Current.Claims`.
+Service wide authorization can be configured by setting an expected scope.
+When using an expected scope, only requests with a `scp` claim containing the expected scope will be authorized.
+Method authorization is possible by inspecting the claims through `ClaimsPrincipal.Current.Claims`.

 The discovery endpoint metadata address and expected audience can either be specified in code or as app settings.